-We propose using the parameter optimization algorithm based on the gradient descent method listed in Algorithm 3.
+This dissertation proposes using the parameter optimization algorithm based on the gradient descent method listed in Algorithm 3.
 Let us consider how it works on the example.
-We took the optimization task as shown in Figure 5-2(a) left and proposed the following parameter optimization task.
-We put a circular hole of the constant radius R inside the domain and want to optimize its position inside the domain with respect to the compliance minimization problem.
+The optimization task is shown in Figure 5-2(a) left.
+The following parameter optimization task is proposed.
+A circular hole of the constant radius R inside the domain is added.
+The goal is to optimize its position inside the domain with respect to the compliance minimization problem.
 Figure 5-10 shows this problem configuration.